AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/boomerang/boomerang-stage-scenarios.md

 ---
 # Boomerang Stage Scenarios {#boomerang-stage-scenarios}

+>[!AVAILABILITY]
+>
+>The Boomerang feature is only enabled for Tier 3 customers.
+To request a higher account tier, please contact the Adobe Account Team (your account manager).

 Below are a few examples of Boomerang Stage scenarios to provide an understanding of how [!DNL Marketo Measure] will create touchpoints in each situation.

 ## Single Lead Scenarios {#single-lead-scenarios}